restartus/restart/README.md

 - Population.attr_p (Population.attr_pd).
 Population attributes with a 1 in the
   first column always but then you can have others like covid patients
 - Population.resource_pn.
 Resource neede per capita

+## Binder

+To get a url for a specific notebook, go [here](mybinder.org) and enter in https://github.com/restartus/restart as the repo, master as the branch, and the path to the notebook as the file path.
+The url will be generated as you enter these fields.

+Here is an example file path: nb/SAMPLE.ipynb

+If a notebook uses voila and you want the url to launch with voila immediately, change the type of "Path to a notebook file (optional)" from file to url and enter "voila/render/<path-to-nb>".